AtasieOana/Online-Shop/README.md

 * When an order is placed, the user will receive a confirmation email.
 * The administrator has full control over the application ( he can add, view, edit, delete any element of the application).

+## Project opening
+The project can be opened using Visual Studio.
+Visual Studio 2017 was used for its construction with the following workloads:
+* .NET desktop development,
+* Universal Windows Platform development,
+* ASP.NET and web development,
+* Data Storage and processing,
+* .NET Core cross-platform development.